 While Harvard's administration worked to quell debates on slavery, not least to accommodate the large population of student slave-owners on campus, some of its professors diligently labored on an intellectual apparatus that might justify slavery.
 In the United States that justification came to be based almost entirely on the idea of black inferiority.
 Initially, the first Africans enslaved in the New World were considered "heathens" and "war captives."
-Their enslavement was based on culture and religion, and many were freed upon converting to Christianity.75 Only later, as Africans became the majority slave population, did "blackness" become the basis for coterie of scientists.
+Their enslavement was based on culture and religion, and many were freed upon converting to Christianity.
+Only later, as Africans became the majority slave population, did "blackness" become the basis for and non-slaveholders alike held beliefs about black inferiority.
+In the 1850s, these beliefs and impressions were stamped into the leading fields of natural science by a coterie of scientists.
 Prominent among them was Harvard Professor Louis Agassiz.

 Agassiz was not a pro-slavery partisan himself, but slaveholders embraced his theories of race.
 In 1850 Agassiz published an article entitled "The Diversity of Origin of the Human Races."
 Its central argument solved a religious problem that had dogged racial theories of black inferiority for a long time.
 Slaveholders catalogued the differences they perceived between themselves and their slaves, but they struggled to square them with dominant Christian beliefs.
 "If black people were inferior to, and fundamentally different, from white people," they were asked, "how could both races be descended from Adam?"
-Agassiz argued that the story of Adam applied to only white people and that God had created other races to fit different climates, regions, and ecosystems in the world.76 Agassiz's theory was known as polygenesis, referring to these many origins of the human race.
+Agassiz argued that the story of Adam applied to only white people and that God had created other races to fit different climates, regions, and ecosystems in the world.
+Agassiz's theory was known as polygenesis, referring to these many origins of the human race.
 It derived its strength not only from its preservation of Christian tenets, but also from its association with Agassiz's renowned work on the origins of animal species.
 Agassiz applied his views of animal taxonomy to humans.
-"We must acknowledge that the diversity among animals is a fact determined by the will of the Creator," Agassiz wrote, "and their geographic distribution part of one great organic conception: whence it follows that what are called human races...are distinct primordial forms of the type of man."77
+"We must acknowledge that the diversity among animals is a fact determined by the will of the Creator," Agassiz wrote, "and their geographic distribution part of one great organic conception: whence it follows that what are called human races...are distinct primordial forms of the type of man."